-Federal law allows you to roll over the pretax portion of a refund or lumpsum retirement benefit (known as an actuarial equivalent) to a traditional Individual Retirement Account (IRA) or an eligible retirement plan, which includes plans qualified under section 401(a) of the Internal Revenue Code.
-In some cases, after-tax amounts are also eligible for rollover transfers.
+Federal law allows you to roll over the pretax portion of a refund or lump-sum retirement benefit (known as an actuarial equivalent) to a traditional Individual Retirement Account (IRA) or an eligible retirement plan, which includes plans qualified under section 401(a) of the Internal Revenue Code.
+If acceptable to the recipient plan, after-tax amounts are also eligible for rollover transfers.